Waffen-SS: Operation Nordwind

 Operation Nordwind was the last major German offensive on the Western Front.
 It began on 1 January 1945 in Alsace and Lorraine in northeastern France, and it ended on 25 January.
 The initial attack was conducted by three corps of the 1st Army.
 By 15 January, at least 17 German divisions (including units in the Colmar Pocket) were engaged, including the XIII SS Army Corps (the 17th and 38th SS Divisions) and the 6th and 10th SS Panzer Divisions.
 At the same time, the Luftwaffe mounted a large offensive over the skies of France.
 Some 240 fighters were lost and just as many pilots.
 It was the 'last gasp' attempt for the Luftwaffe to take back air supremacy from the Western Allies.

 Operation Solstice

 Operation Solstice, or the "Stargard Tank Battle" (February 1945) was one of the last armoured offensive operations on the Eastern Front.
 It was a limited counterattack by the three Corps of the 11th SS Panzer Army, which was being assembled in Pomerania, against the spearheads of the Soviet 1st Belorussian Front.
 Originally planned as a major offensive, it was executed as a more limited attack.
 It was repulsed by the Red Army, but helped to convince the Soviet High Command to postpone the planned attack on Berlin.

 Initially, the attack achieved a total surprise, reaching the banks of the Ina River and, on 17 January, Arnswalde.
 Strong Soviet counterattacks halted the advance, and the operation was called off.
-The III (Germanic) SS Panzer Corps, was pulled back to the Stargard and Stettin on the northern Oder River.
+The III (Germanic) SS Panzer Corps was pulled back to Stargard and Stettin on the northern Oder River.